IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 * other homework, as prescribed in the [schedule](shedule.md)

 #### Due November 4:
+* C + D (bring to class & Post images to your site).
+There should be a couple iterations evident, with development differences between them.
 * Create a pitch presentation as to why your device/machine is so important as well as how it works.
 This should include contextual information the group/era, as well as their challenges (don’t assume that we know.
 Give us reason to believe).
 You will have 5-7 minutes to give this presentation to the class.
 Practice beforehand.